 - Bring to a boil and then reduce to a simmer for about 45 minutes.

 - In the mean time, heat your oven to 350 F.

 - Cut your spaghetti squashes in half length-wise, remove and discard the seeds.

 - Put the halves cut side down on a baking sheet and put in the oven for about 28 to 35 minutes.
-Check on them at around 25 minutes with a fork.
-It should easily break in strands to form pastas.
+Check them for doneness with a fork at around 25 minutes.
 Make sure not to overcook them because they will become mushy and won’t make pastas.

-- Once your bolognese sauce is cooked, you can add about 1/2 cup to a cup of heavy cream.
+- Once your Bolognese sauce is cooked, you can add about 1/2-1 cup of heavy cream.
 This will make the sauce less acidic.

-- You can now pour a generous amount of the sauce directly on the squashes halves so that it forms its own bowl or you can break the squashes in strands yourself and serve on a plate with the sauce.
+- You can now pour a generous amount of the sauce directly on the squash halves so that they form their own bowl or you can scrape the inside out with a fork to form spaghetti-like pastas and serve on a plate with the sauce.